HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 <br>

-## Write output to a file or string
+## Write Output to a File or String

 ```powershell
 > output.txt